particle-iot/docs/src/content/reference/device-os/firmware.md

 int pinSetDriveStrength(pin_t pin, DriveStrength drive);
 ```

-Sets the pin drive strength on Gen 3 devices with Device OS 2.0.0 and later.
+Sets the pin drive strength on Gen 3 devices with Device OS 2.0.0 and later, or P2/Photon 2 (RTL872x) with Device OS 5.5.0 and later.

 `DriveStrength` is one of: